Site Map

 Government spent modest amounts on pensions in the first half of the 20th Century.

-Chart 2.72: Pensions Spending Before Social Security
+Chart 2.72: Pension Spend Before Social Security

 At the start of the 20th century governments spent nothing on civil pensions.
 This began to change right before World War I as local governments began to implement pensions programs for their employees.
-After World War I the federal government and state governments started to show expenditures on pension programs for their employees.
-The total cost of these programs had reached one tenth of one percent of GDP by 1930.

 Chart Key:

-Pensions spending surged in the during the Great Depression with federal spending reaching 0.08 percent of GDP, state pension spending reaching 0.06 percent of GDP and local government pension spending reaching 0.9 percent of GDP by 1940.
+Pensions spending surged in the during the Great Depression with federal spending reaching 0.08 percent of GDP, state pension spending reaching 0.05 percent of GDP and local government pension spending reaching 0.08 percent of GDP by 1940.

 Government Pensions in the Social Security Age